friend1ws/nanomonsv/README.md

 We **strongly recommend** filtering indels located within simple repeat regions.
 From v0.8.0 onwards, we introduced the **--simple_repeat_bed** option, which allows specifying the path to a BED file containing simple repeat regions.
-We provide preprocessed simple repeat BED files in the [resource directory](https://github.com/friend1ws/nanomonsv/tree/master/resource/simple_repeats) repository .
+We provide preprocessed simple repeat BED files in the [resource directory](https://github.com/friend1ws/nanomonsv/tree/master/resource/simple_repeats) repository.

-For the older version, please see the [wiki page](https://github.com/friend1ws/nanomonsv/wiki/An-example-on-removing-indels-within-simple-repeat)).
+For the older version, please see the [wiki page](https://github.com/friend1ws/nanomonsv/wiki/An-example-on-removing-indels-within-simple-repeat).

 ##### <ins>Use of Racon</ins>